Our use of Cookies

 Native to: South America

-Impact: in areas where it has become invasive it has been observed killing native birds, and competing for food.
+Impact: In areas where it has become invasive it has been observed killing native birds, and competing for food.
 The large nests it produces are unsightly and the noise monk parakeets produce can be a serious nuisance.
 Monk parakeet can carry diseases that can be passed to wild birds and poultry, and potentially humans.

-GB Status: has formed a few small wild-living colonies in England but is not currently considered self-sustaining in GB.
+GB Status: Has formed a few small wild-living colonies in England but is not currently considered self-sustaining in GB.
+View a map of Myiopsitta monachus records | NBN Atlas.

 Image: GB NNSS